ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT adds the ability to detach claims sets and send them separately from a security enveloped EAT that contains a digest of the detached claims set.
 An example of this is a small and very secure attester, perhaps purely built with hardware, which attests to claims from outside of it.
-These detached claims sets may be sent with their enveloping EAT together in a message define in this document called a detached EAT bundle.
+These detached claims sets may be sent with their enveloping EAT together in a message defined in this document called a detached EAT bundle.
 They may also be sent in any other way as the use of a detached EAT bundle is not required.

 This document registers no media or content types for the identification of the type of EAT, its serialization format or security envelope.